vibansal/IntegratedPhasing/pipeline.md

 #### Notes:

 The code was developed and tested using python2.7.
-It will be ported to python3 soon.
+Currently, it doesn't work for python versions 3 or more.

 'VCF' refers to the path to the input VCF file